kunstewi/Classes/Notes/NODE-JS.md

     * Exporting and Importing Modules
        * Export : Used to make functions, objects, or values available to other modules.
        * Import : Used to bring in functions, objects, or values from other modules.
+    * fs Mdule
+    * HTTP Module

+* Package Management with npm
+   * package.json
+   * installing and managing packages

+* Error Handling
+   * Try-catch blocks
+   * Handling asynchronous errors

+* Streams and Buffers
+   * Understanding streams
+   * Working with buffers

+* Environment Variables
+   * Using environment variables in Node.js applications
+   * Express.js

+* Problems
+   * How do you create a simple HTTP server in Node.js that responds with "Hello, World!"?
+   * How do you read the contents of a file asynchronously in Node.js?
+   * How do you create and use a custom module in Node.js?
+   * How do you write data to a file in Node.js?
+   * How do you handle errors in Node.js using try-catch blocks?
+   * How do you use the fs module to list all files in a directory?
+   * How do you make an HTTP GET request in Node.js using the http or https module?
+   * How do you use the path module to work with file and directory paths?
+   * How do you create a simple Express.js application with one route?
+   * How do you use environment variables in a Node.js application?
+   * How do you set up a basic package.json file for a Node.js project?
+   * How do you install and use a third-party module from npm in your Node.js project?
+   * How do you use the events module to create and handle custom events in Node.js?
+   * How do you use the stream module to read data from a file and write it to another file?
+   * How do you use the crypto module to hash a string in Node.js?

 ## Additional Topics

 * {